solidity-docs/ja-japanese/docs/introduction-to-smart-contracts.rst

 .. index:: delegatecall, callcode, library

+..
 Delegatecall / Callcode and Libraries

+Delegatecall / Callcode とライブラリ
 =====================================

 ..
 There exists a special variant of a message call, named **delegatecall**